experiandataquality/ApertureStreamingSDK/README.md

 ### Request Validation

 Aperture Streaming SDK validates every request that comes in.
 If the any of the request parameters value is `Empty/Null`, it throws `IllegalArgumentException`.
-However for `referenceId` parameter, Aperture Streaming SDK has extra validation where it should not be `WhiteSpace/NonAlphaNumeric`
+However, for `referenceId` parameter, Aperture Streaming SDK has extra validation where it should not be `WhiteSpace/NonAlphaNumeric`

 ### Options Configuration